Learn Basic Italian in 3 Steps and Uncover the Building Blocks of Italian Mastery

 Here are some particularly useful places to get your daily study time in:

 - FluentU provides a variety of effective methods for practicing your Italian.
-You can get immersed in the culture and language with videos, which also gives insight into just how native speakers tend to communicate.

 It can be accessed both at home and on your phone, so you don’t have to worry on missing out on your daily practice just because you had to go out.